diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 - **shot??1** > would find **shot001**, **shot101**, **shot991**...
 - **frame???** > would find **frame000** to **frame999**

->🔆 &nbsp;Technically, the * could be used instead of typing several ? but then it would open results outside the specific range of characters you are aiming for, because the * replaces 0 to many characters.
+>🔆 &nbsp;Technically, the **\*** could be used instead of typing several **?** but then it would open results outside the specific range of characters you are aiming for because the * replaces 0 to many characters.
 Therefore, the ? is sometimes better suited for preciseness.

 <p id="tilda_wildcard"></p>